CodeWizard6/Pen-testing-blog/_Active-Directory/Escape.md

 ### Logging in as Ryan Cooper user via Evil-winrm tool

-I attempt to log in to the AD domain account of Ryan.Cooper using the credentials I discovered and was successful.
+I attempt to log in to the AD domain account of Ryan.Cooper using the credentials I discovered and was successful per Figure 20 below.

 ```bash
 evil-winrm -i 10.10.11.202 -u Ryan.Cooper -p NuclearMosquito3